Carabiners play an important role in any climber’s gear assortment. To enhance your safety, be sure to keep them regularly inspected and maintained.

 - Check all surfaces regularly for cracks, sharp edges, corrosion, burrs or excessive wear.
-Even hairline cracks can reduce 'biner strength significantly.
+Even hairline cracks can reduce carabiner strength significantly.

 - Make sure no rivets are bent or missing.

 - Carabiners that have been dropped a significant distance should also be retired.
-Dropped 'biners can suffer significant damage yet still appear intact.
+Dropped carabiners can suffer significant damage yet still appear intact.
 When in doubt, do not use it.

 - Clean gates by blowing dust and dirt from the hinge area.